 - The number 1 best seller on Amazon

 - This handy umbrella folds to only 11.5″ long and weighs less than 1lb so ideal for putting in your carry on bag

 - It has 9 resin-reinforced fiberglass ribs, which is more than most portable umbrellas

-- To prevent the umbrella turning inside out in gusts of wind the ribs are designed to flex a little
+- The ribs are designed to flex to prevent the umbrella from turning inside out in gusts of wind

 - It comes in a range of colors

 - It also comes with a lifetime replacement guarantee so if anything goes wrong with the umbrella they will rend a replacement